Common Spanish phrases

 Definition: to flirt

-Example: Ligar a una persona se trata de hacerla reír, resaltar sus cualidades físicas pero sin insultar y lograr una conexión.
+Example: Ligar a una persona consiste en hacerla reír, resaltar sus cualidades físicas, sin insultar y lograr una conexión.
 (Flirting with a person is about making them laugh, highlighting their physical qualities, without insulting them, and achieving a connection.)

 19. Pirarse